 What’s the best memory card for 4K?
 Not all memory cards are created equal, and a slow card can risk video cut outs.
 The SanDisk Extreme Pro suffers no such issues, with a read and write speeds in excess of 90 MB/s and the crucial U3 support (DJI officially recommend only U3 cards).
 64GB cards are idea for a good few batteries, and a very cost-effective size, but you could splash out on 128GB for a long trip.
 Naturally there is an SD adapter supplied – only real complain is the packaging – it’d be nice if there was no plastic.

 Worried about lithium battery fires?
 Then you need this drone accessory to keep your and your device safe.
-Although far from common (certain Samsung Note 7 honorably excepted), Li-Po batteries are a fire hazard and drone batteries pack a lot of ions.
+Although it's far from common, Li-Po batteries are a fire hazard and drone batteries pack a lot of ions.
 It makes sense to keep them in a fireproof bag.
 CamKix produces a series of elegantly shaped bags for DJI battery shapes which are a little more elegant looking than the classic hobbyist Lipo Guard bag, and are easier to fit into backpacks.

 If you want to use a bigger screen with your Mavic Pro, or other drone with a compact fold-out controller, then you could do a lot worse than this sturdy iPad mount.
-Even if you stick to your phone, there is a lot to be said for putting it above the controller like pro systems, and it’s very handy to have a neck-strap to rest the weight on.
+Even if you stick to your phone, there is a lot to be said for putting it above the controller, as it is in pro systems, and it’s very handy to have a neck-strap to rest the weight on.